pallets/click/docs/why.rst

 The aim of click is to make composable systems, whereas the aim of docopt is to build the most beautiful and hand-crafted command line interfaces.
-These two goals are conflicting with each other in subtle ways.
+These two goals conflict with one another in subtle ways.
 Click actively prevents people from implementing certain patterns in order to achieve unified command line interfaces.
 You have very little input on reformatting your help pages for instance.